FoundationDB/fdb-kubernetes-operator/kubectl-fdb/Readme.md

 ### Supported operations

-- `exlcude` instances from a cluster.
+- `remove` instances from a cluster.
 - Print the `version` of the plugin and the operator.

 ### Planned operations